Who are the members?

 - One from South Hams District Council

-The remaining nine members are appointed by government.
+The remaining nine members are appointed by the government.

-- Four are appointed to represent parish council interests – they are nominated by Dartmoor parish councils and approved by the Secretary of State.
+- Four are appointed to represent parish council interests – they are nominated by Dartmoor parish councils and approved by the Secretary of State (Defra).

-- Five are directly appointed by the Secretary of State to represent the national interest and are usually local people who have a particular interest in the park.
+- Five are directly appointed by the Secretary of State (Defra) to represent the national interest and are usually local people who have a particular interest in the National Park.

 What do members do?